gbusch/Azure_HowTos/databricks_in_vscode.md

 However, for production code it is often more desirable to have an IDE and to produce code in classical packages instead of notebooks.
 This is especially the case when we want to properly modularize and test our software.

 This manual describes how to connect Virtual Studio Code to a Databricks cluster.
+Thanks to the Docker container provided by Data Thirst Ltd. this has become much more convenient.

 ## Setup the cluster in Databricks